roytang/blog/content/notes/2010/07/17803950476/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/17803950476/
+title: ''
 ---

-RT [@YoungBillyMays](https://twitter.com/YoungBillyMays/): In 'Back to the Future', Doc sets clock in the DeLorean to a day 25 years in the future.
-Today is that day. (via @Ph ...
+In 'Back to the Future', Doc sets clock in the DeLorean to a day 25 years in the future.
+Today is that day. (via [@Photocritic](https://twitter.com/Photocritic/))